ZuinigeRijder/python-broadlink-smart-plug-mini/README.md

 - - Remember the path to the downloaded credentials json file.
 Also, in the next step you will need the value of client_email from this file.
 - - Move the downloaded json file to ~/.config/gspread/service_account.json.
 Windows users should put this file to %APPDATA%\gspread\service_account.json.
 - Setup a Google Spreasheet to be updated by csv_to_google_sheet.py (for each device one google spreadsheet)
-- - In Google Spreadsheet, create an empty Google Spreadsheet with the name: DEVICE_NAME.SP (or [import the example Badkamer.SP.xlsx spreadsheet in Google Spreadsheet and rename it to DEVICE_NAME.SP](https://raw.githubusercontent.com/ZuinigeRijder/python-broadlink-smart-plug-mini/main/examples/Badkamer.SP.xlsx))
+- - In Google Spreadsheet, create an empty Google Spreadsheet with the name: DEVICE_NAME.SP or [copy the example Google spreadsheet Room.SP and rename it to DEVICE_NAME.SP](https://docs.google.com/spreadsheets/d/1SwFmaei27NlpJ6eP104U_PIEgxJK9A3VBEeYZHahY4g/edit?usp=sharing))
 - - Go to your spreadsheet and share it with the client_email from the step above (inside service_account.json)
 - run "python csv_to_google_sheet.py" and if everything is correct, the DEVICE_NAME.SP will be updated with a summary of the .csv files
 - configure to run "python csv_to_google_sheet.py" regularly, after having run "python smart_plug_mini.py"